Eric Foster (American football): Indianapolis Colts

 After going undrafted, Foster was signed as a free agent for the Indianapolis Colts on May 2, 2008.
 Foster played in 13 games during his first season starting 11 of them.

-During the Colts Monday Night Football game against the Buccaneers on October 3, 2011, Foster suffered a gruesome leg injury.
+During the Colts Monday Night Football game against the Buccaneers on October 3, 2011, Foster suffered a serious leg injury.
 During the final minutes of the first half, teammate Tyler Brayton rolled on Foster's ankle, causing his foot to turn painfully the wrong direction.
 His ankle was dislocated in the process.
 He was brought to Tampa General Hospital, where he underwent surgery the following day to repair the bone.
-Foster missed the rest of the 2011-12 season.
+Foster missed the rest of the 2011–12 season.
 The incident was compared to Joe Theismann's career-ending injury.

 Toronto Argonauts

 On June 7, 2013, after sitting out the 2012 season, Foster was signed as a free agent by the Toronto Argonauts of the Canadian Football League.